ContentMine/workshop-resources/resources/modules/A-Legal-Responsible/README.md

 * learn about barriers erected by publishers, including restrictive licences, API ToS
 * learn about current consultations and plans in the EU around TDM
 * learn about copyright restrictions (or exceptions) in your jurisdication.
+* Understand the impact of crawlers on websites
+* Describe steps one can take to limit impact of crawling e.g. limit requests

 ### Activities and Methods